kube-platform/google-overlay/README.md

 # Kube-Platform

 Create production ready Development Platform for Kubernetes.
-It containes tools for:
+It contains tools for:

 - Monitoring, Alerting, Logging
 - Ingress based adding of DNS entries and TLS Certificates